 It’s funny how often I get inspired ideas when I'm in a virtual spin class or in the shower.
 Places where I normally don’t carry pen and paper with me.
-During one of my most recent spin class rides the instructor said something that not only inspired me, but also got me thinking… “Choose your mountains carefully.
+During one of my spin classes the instructor said something that not only inspired me, but also got me thinking… “Choose your mountains carefully.
 Don’t choose mountains that are made out of paper.”

 Paper mountains, now that was an interesting concept.